Malala responds to Imran Khan's remarks on the Pashtuns - ExBulletin

 Malala responds to Imran Khan’s remarks on the Pashtuns

-NEW DELHI, December 21: Nobel laureate and women’s rights activist Malala Yousafzai reacted strongly to Pakistani Prime Minister Imran Khan’s statement that the Taliban is primarily a Pashtun movement, Friday Times reported.
+Malala responds to Imran Khan’s remarks on Pashtuns New Delhi: Nobel laureate and women’s rights activist Malala Yousafzai reacted strongly to Pakistani Prime Minister Imran Khan’s statement that the Taliban is primarily a Pashtun movement, reported Friday Times.

 “I almost lost my life fighting against the Taliban’s ban on girls’ education.
 Thousands of activists and Pashtun notables lost their lives when they raised their voices against the horrors of the Taliban, while millions became refugees.
 We represent the Pashtuns, not the Taliban, ”she wrote on Twitter.